 Although there is no mandatory accreditation for Life Coaches yet, we can become accredited through a training program, as I did at Integral Coaching Canada.
 As well, coaches can voluntarily join the International Coach Federation, as I have, which has standards and ethics that Life Coaches follow.

 Life Coaching isn’t for everyone.
-Counselling or therapy may be a better fit if you’re still struggling with issues from your past, are suicidal or in active addiction.
-We can talk together and decide what fits best for you.
+Counselling or therapy may be a better fit if you’re still struggling with issues from your past, have active mental health issues (and you’re not seeing a health care provider) or are suicidal.
+If you’re an addict or alcoholic in recovery, it’s best to have about a year before you do coaching.
+It’s a lot of change!
+But don’t worry, we can talk together and decide what fits best for you.

 Mindfulness is about how we bring ourselves to this present moment.
 It includes increasing our capacity to become consciously present by noticing feelings, thoughts and bodily sensations.
 When our attention wanders, we learn to bring it back, with gentleness, to our original intention, on purpose, and without judgment.